Treatment of acute attacks

 The incidence of breast cancer is not higher in women than HAE, but the medicine Tamoxifen has been shown to worsen symptoms.16

-As stated earlier, the approval of Cinryze™, Berinert®, Kalbitor® and Firazyr® has changed the landscape of HAE therapeutic options in the US.
+As stated earlier, the approval of Cinryze™, Berinert®, Kalbitor®, Firazyr®, and Ruconest® has changed the landscape of HAE therapeutic options in the US.
 The variability of HAE, including attack frequency and severity, individual response to therapies, as well as gender, age, other medical conditions and access to medical care, according to Professor Zuraw, highlight the need for a treatment approach uniquely tailored to the needs of each HAE patient.17